 Native plants are featured throughout the grounds of the Lake Hopatcong Foundation, located at 125 Landing Road in Landing, NJ.
 Visitors are welcome to explore our interpretive gardens, which highlight the beauty and benefits of native species through informative signage and seasonal displays.

-Each spring, we host a Native Plant Sale featuring a wide variety of New Jersey native species that support pollinators, improve water quality, and promote biodiversity.
+Each spring, we host our Native Plant Sale featuring a wide variety of New Jersey native species.
+These plants support pollinators, improve water quality, and promote biodiversity.

-Our ninth annual Native Plant Sale wrapped up this spring with over 800 native plants sold—thank you to everyone who participated!
-Each plant purchased (and planted!) contributes to a more resilient and vibrant local ecosystem.
+Each plant purchased (and planted!) contributes to a more resilient and vibrant local ecosystem!

 Native plants occur naturally in a region in which they evolved and are easier on the environment because they are adapted to the local landscape and generally require less water, less fertilizer, and little maintenance after they are established.